(Disclosure: Some of the links below may be affiliate links)

 Personally, our portfolio is very simple.
 It has only two ETFs:

-- 80% Vanguard Total World (VT) – An ETF investing in the entire world.
+- 80% Vanguard Total World (VT) – An ETF investing worldwide.

 - 20% iShares Core SPI (CHSPI) – An ETF investing in Switzerland.

-And I could definitely replicate that for my children.
-However, I have decided to make it simpler and simply invest in VT.
+And I could replicate that for my children.
+However, I have decided to simplify it and invest in VT.
 I may change this in the future and switch some to CHSPI (or others) as my children get closer to their majority, but for now, I feel comfortable with only VT.
-Using a single ETF will also make it much cheaper since buying on American stock exchanges is more than ten times cheaper than buying on the Swiss stock exchange.
+Using a single ETF will also make it much cheaper since buying on American stock exchanges is more than ten times more affordable than buying on the Swiss stock exchange.

-If you do not know where to start, you can check out my guide on setting up a portfolio from scratch.
+If you do not know where to start, check out my guide on setting up a portfolio from scratch.
 But you should try to make it as simple as possible.

 The best way to invest for your children